|

 • Fan motor running at too low RPM

 These concerns require the services of a trained professional who has ample experience working with heat pumps.
 It takes an extensive knowledge of the heat pump mechanism and all of the necessary components to diagnose the precise cause of the failure and address it accordingly.
-Thankfully, you have the experts at Jacob just a phone call away!
+Thankfully, you have the experts at Jacob Heating & Air Conditioning are just a phone call away!

 Schedule Service From the Professionals